(Article last updated: May 9, 2019)

 - Intermissions Cafe - place to dine on various wines, cheeses, salads, and sandwiches

-- The Chocolate Experience: From Bean to the Bar – Hosted by Ghirardelli® Chocolate Company - see the chocolate sculptures, sample chocolates, purchase various chocolate treats
+- The Chocolate Experience: From Bean to the Bar – Hosted by Ghirardelli® Chocolate Company (confirmed for 2019) - see the chocolate sculptures, sample chocolates, purchase various chocolate treats

 Planning your time at the Food and Wine Festival

 Though the Food and Wine Festival takes place 7 days a week during the festival dates, the weekends are when it gets really busy due to the influx of locals who come to enjoy it.

 And, unfortunately, sometimes guests find themselves enjoying the offerings a bit too much.

 For that reason, we strongly recommend that if you want to experience Food and Wine you choose Sundays - Thursdays.